MicrosoftDocs/sql-docs/docs/reporting-services/reporting-services-data-alerts.md

 ##  <a name="AlertingWF"></a> Data alerts architecture and workflow

-The following summarizes the key areas of [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)] data alerts:
+The following list summarizes the key areas of [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)] data alerts:

 -   **Define and save data alert definitions**-you run a report, create rules that identify interesting data values, define a recurrence pattern for sending the data alert message, and specify the recipients of the alert message.